pantheon-systems/documentation/source/content/guides/drush/09-troubleshoot-drush.md

 In this example, Google's DNS is able to properly resolve the drush.in hostname.

-You can adjust your local settings to use Google's DNS (8.8.8.8 and 8.8.4.4) instead of the default provided by your ISP to properly resolve the hostnames.
+You can adjust your local settings to use Google's DNS (8.8.8.8 and 8.8.4.4) instead of the default provided by your ISP to correctly resolve the host names.

 ### Timeouts When Using Long-Running Migrate or Other Drush Commands